Auckland Geddes, 1st Baron Geddes: Academic career

-Geddes was educated at George Watson's College, in Edinburgh.
+Geddes was educated at George Watson's College in Edinburgh.
 He then studied Medicine at Edinburgh University graduating MB ChB in 1903.
 From 1906 to 1909, Geddes was an Assistant Professor of Anatomy at Edinburgh University.
 The university gave him his doctorate (MD) in 1908.

-In 1909 he was elected a Fellow of the Royal Society of Edinburgh. his proposers were William Turner (anatomist), Sir Edward Albert Sharpey-Schafer, David Waterston and George Chrystal.
+In 1909 he was elected a Fellow of the Royal Society of Edinburgh; his proposers were William Turner, Sir Edward Albert Sharpey-Schafer, David Waterston and George Chrystal.
 From 1913 to 1914 he was a Professor of Anatomy at the Royal College of Surgeons in Ireland.
 From 1913 to 1914, he was a Professor of Anatomy at McGill University.
 His academic career was interrupted by the First World War during which he served as a Brigadier General in the War Office.

 First World War

 During the First World War he served as a Major in the 17th Northumberland Fusiliers and was on the staff of the General Headquarters in France as a Brevet Lieutenant-Colonel and Honorary Brigadier General.
 Geddes was Director of Recruiting at the War Office from 1916 to 1917.